-Motor Connector Pin Wire Color Signal Name G1000A Connector Pin
+Motor Connector Pin Wire Color Signal Name G5000 Connector Pin

 1 RED U 6

 2 WHITE V 2

 3 BLACK W 3

 4 GREEN GND 5

 1 YELLOW BRAKE+ 1

 2 YELLOW BRAKE- 4

 If the encoder is to be used in absolute mode, a battery must be connected to the Motor Power Input Connector.
-See the information on that connector for detailed pinouts and plug types.
+Please see the information on that connector for detailed pinout and plug types.
 Table 5-3 contains information on the required battery power.